 Prepare for Impact of Potential Future Disaster.
 In the past decade, Napa has experienced many natural disasters, including wildfires, flooding from major storm events, and earthquakes.
-The FY 2019/20 budget continues efforts to improve NapaSan's resiliency and ability to mitigate the impacts of future disaster, respond to the public need during disaster, and to recover faster from disaster through planning, working with partners, and implementing resiliency projects.
-These include completing the install of a new radio-based communication system, partnering with Napa County in hazard mitigation planning and disaster response training, working with the City of Napa and others to develop a Drought Contingency Plan, and working with regional partners to plan for the impacts of sea/river level rise and increased winter storm intensity.
+The FY 2020/21 budget continues efforts to improve NapaSan's resiliency and ability to mitigate the impacts of future disaster, respond to the public need during disaster, and to recover faster from disaster through planning, working with partners, and implementing resiliency projects.
+These include a continuation of partnering with Napa County in hazard mitigation planning and disaster response training, working with the City of Napa and others to develop a Drought Contingency Plan, and working with regional partners to plan for the impacts of sea/river level rise and increased winter storm intensity.
 It also includes projects such as the replacement of the West Napa Pump Station to increase the firm capacity, redundancy and resiliency of this critical infrastructure during major storm events.
+The coronavirus pandemic has not impacted NapaSan's ability to provide sewer service safely and effectively.

 Reduce Long-Term Employment-Related Liabilities.
 CalPERS, the retirement benefit system for NapaSan employees, regularly provides information on the funded status of the program and indications of future costs for both the normal cost and the unfunded actuarial liability.
 Recent reports show that the costs associated with employee retirement will continue to escalate at rates faster than inflation.
 The Board identified this issue in its Strategic Plan in 2017, and last year provided direction to staff to identify sources of revenue or expenditure savings that can be applied toward the outstanding liability to reduce the long-term upward pressure on this payroll cost.
-The FY 2019/20 budget includes an extra payment to CalPERS of \$135,000, from savings in debt service due to the refinancing of debt in December 2017.
-The budget also continues to fund OPEB payments to a trust fund at the Actuarially Determine Contribution rate.
-The Ten-Year Financial Plan includes additional \$550,000 in annual payments to CalPERS once the side fund is paid off in FY 2019/20.
+NapaSan will see reduced revenues as a result of COVID-19 in the next two years.
+Assuming that the economy will have recovered, beginning in FY 2022/23, the Ten-Year Financial Plan includes an annual extra payment to CalPERS of \$135,000, from savings in debt service due to the refinancing of debt in December 2017 and a portion of the \$500,000 side fund payment that was paid off in FY 2019/20.
+The budget also continues to fund OPEB payments to a trust fund at the Actuarially Determined Contribution rate.

 Reduce or Maintain Operating Costs.
 Over the past several years, the proposed operating budget annual percentage increase has been below the local area Consumer Price Index (CPI), even as service has expanded in recycled water, an energy-intensive operation.
 This has been possible through improvements in operational efficiencies and by investing in capital projects that have short-term payback from operational savings.
 The Board has directed staff to continue to find projects with short paybacks and to continue to improve the efficiency of operations.
 The Capital Improvement Plan includes several projects toward this end, such as the Solar Purchase Buy Out (FY 22/23).
 Other projects incorporate operational savings, such the West Napa Pump Station Replacement, which is estimated to have a 20% energy savings element to the project.
-The FY 2019/20 budget includes efforts to evaluate linear electromagnetic induction as a potential new low-cost energy supply for NapaSan.